drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 The short current of the PV module is used to calculate its corresponding open circuit voltage and fill factor based on the reported PV model [34](#_ENREF_34)\[\].
-Finally, the electrical power output can be achieved through multiplying the current by open circuit voltage and fill factor.
+Finally, the electrical power output can be obtained through multiplying the current by the open circuit voltage and fill factor.

 The thermal power output from the system collected by the exchange